Mintbase/templates/contract-deployer/README.md

 });
 ```

-We can then execute the deploy contract by passing in the serverWallet as the sender
+We can then execute the deploy contract

 ```typescript
   await execute({ wallet }, deployArgs);